Reading time: 6 minutes

-While your employer’s compulsory Super Guarantee (SG) contributions provide some level of financial security in retirement, if you are relying on that alone you risk not having enough super to enjoy the retirement you dream about.
+While your employer’s compulsory Super Guarantee (SG) contributions provide some level of financial security in retirement, if you are relying on that alone you risk not having enough super to enjoy the retirement you dream of.

 Super contributions: The two basics you need to know